-Owner and operator of RR, apprenticed with Mark Bolender for 2 years.
-She was his first certified trainer.
-Chris has also been an outfitter for over 30 years and from this experience is able to recreate real world training obstacles for backcountry riding.
-She is a certified Mountain Trail judge and a skilled dressage, western, and English equitation instructor.
+Chris is the owner and operator of Rendezvous Ranch.
+She apprenticed with Mark Bolender for two years and was his first certified trainer.
+Chris has also been an outfitter for over 30 years.
+From this experience, she is able to recreate real world training obstacles for backcountry riding.
+Chris is a certified Mountain Trail judge and a skilled dressage, western and English equitation instructor.

 Chris was raised in Washington State and experienced her earliest horse memories while on her uncle’s cattle ranch in Ellensburg.
 At age nine she already owned her first horse and continues to be enchanted by the beauty, power, and sensitivity of the horse.
 In 1983 she graduated from South Puget Sound’s Horseshoeing and Blacksmithing program as an A.F.A. certified farrier.
 She recalls that the testing procedure was quite rigorous.
 She managed C.J.’s Horseshoeing for over 20 years, honing her skills and techniques.